Marvinsky/machine_learning_vs_deep_learning/README.md

 ## Machine Learning vs Deep Learning

-Generally speaking, in this Webinar we are going to learn that Deep Learning is a subset of Machine Learning.
+Generally speaking, in this Webinar we are going to learn that Deep Learning is a subset of Machine Learning and when to apply Machine Learning (Prediction based on Historical Data) and Deep Learning (Prediction applications in: Image Recognition, object Recognition, etc.)

 In order to know the important things of these areas of Artificial Intelligence we we need to understand concepts such as: